 As part of the consideration for the Cyveillance Acquisition, the Predecessor issued Predecessor Series E redeemable convertible preferred stock to LookingGlass.
 As a result, LookingGlass is a related party of the Predecessor.
 Through the conversion of Predecessor stock to Common Stock of the Company as part of the Business Combination, LookingGlass is a related party of the Company.
 Effective September 30, 2020, as part of the Cyveillance Acquisition, the Predecessor entered into a sublease agreement with LookingGlass for office space in Reston, Virginia.
 The Predecessor incurred rent expense of \$0.2 million and \$0.2 million for the Year to Date Successor Period and the nine months ended October 31, 2021, respectively.
-The initial term of the sublease ended on July 31, 2022, and the Predecessor elected not to renew.
-The Predecessor and LookingGlass also entered into a transition support agreement.
-The Predecessor incurred no expense and \$0.2 million of expense for the six months ended July 31, 2022, and the nine months ended October 31, 2021, respectively.
+The initial term of the sublease ended on July 31, 2022, and the Predecessor incurred no expense and \$0.2 million of expense for the six months ended July 31, 2022, and the nine months ended October 31, 2021, respectively.
 The related party transactions are concluded as of July 31, 2022.